 No one who believes that God is the Creator of Heaven and Earth will be put to shame.

-Lord Jesus said the Scriptures bear witness to Him (John 5:39).
-The first sentence found in the Scriptures, that is, the Holy Bible, reads, In the beginning, God created the Heavens and the Earth.
+Lord Jesus said that the Scriptures bear witness to Him (John 5:39).
+The first sentence of Scripture reads: “In the beginning, God created the heavens and the earth.”
 Lord Jesus is God.
-We know that everything was created through Him because of what is written in the book of John, which states that He is the Word through whom all things were created.
-Paul the Apostle states the same things, saying that all things came into existence through our Lord Jesus Christ (Colossians 1:16).
-In the book of John we find Lord Jesus saying that He will raise the dead and give them life (John 5:21; 6:39,40,44,54).
+We know that everything was created through Him because of what is written in the book of John, which states that He is the Word through whom all things were made.
+The Apostle Paul affirms the same truth, saying that all things came into existence through our Lord Jesus Christ (Colossians 1:16).
+In the book of John, we also find that Lord Jesus declares He will raise the dead and give them life (John 5:21; 6:39, 40, 44, 54).
 In this respect, the confession that Jesus is Lord is what seals our salvation.

-In saying that you believe God raises the dead, how would you be justified in doing this?
-You can lay out your reasons for believing God raises the dead, and this will justify your belief, as far you are concerned.
-The fact that the Bible states that whoever believes God raises the dead will be justified to have access to the Throne of Grace may be sufficient reason for some to believe, but this has to be vindicated in some form if others are to acknowledge that there is justification in believing the dead are raised.
-This vindication comes by Lord Jesus Christ honoring those who call upon His name and publicly acknowledge Him before other people.
-This is the defining element when it comes to following Lord Jesus to know the will of God for your life.
+When someone says, “I believe that God raises the dead,” how is this belief justified?
+A person can provide reasons for their belief, and in their own heart, that will serve as justification.
+The Bible states that whoever believes God raises the dead is justified and has access to the Throne of Grace.
+This may be sufficient for some, but for others, vindication must come in a tangible form if they are to acknowledge that belief in the resurrection is truly justified.
+This vindication comes when Lord Jesus Christ honors those who call upon His name and openly acknowledge Him before others.
+This is the defining moment in following Lord Jesus and discovering God's will for one’s life.

-Essentially, whoever is willing to believe that God has the power to raise the dead and because of this, if Lord Jesus Christ died for the sin of humans then, He would be able to raise Him from the dead and it would be possible to have this proven today by calling upon His name and publicly acknowledging that this is what one has done.
-The now ex-Buddhist did this.
-She discovered that the Bible bears witness to the truth of Lord Jesus Christ, being the way to eternal life, and she was vindicated in doing so by entering into what has become a personal relationship with Him.
+Essentially, anyone who is willing to believe that God can raise the dead—and who believes that Lord Jesus Christ died for our sins and was raised by God—can prove this truth today by calling upon His name and publicly acknowledging it.
+That former Buddhist woman did exactly this.
+She discovered that the Bible truly bears witness to the truth of Lord Jesus Christ as the way to eternal life and was vindicated through her own encounter with Him.

 Since all have sinned and fall short of the glory of God, they are justified by his grace as a gift, through the redemption which is in Christ Jesus, whom God put forward as an expiation by his blood, to be received by faith.
 (Romans 3:23-25)